jdbest/psy-203/08-lab-instructions.md

 ## Objectives

 This lab asks you to practice the skills you have learned about running *t*-tests and visualizing the results, as well as reporting them.
 It also expects you to practice using `filter()` and otherwise subsetting data.
+As [described in the syllabus](https://faculty.bard.edu/jdainerbest/psy-203/syllabus.html#solo-project), the solo project is _designed to be completed alone_, and allows you to apply the code we've been learning in lab to a research question.
+This project helps you practice adapting code from previous work to a new question.

 ## Make sure you're in the right working directory